jdallen83/sm_content_clustering/README.md

 Module assumes you have social media content, which includes the body content of a message and the account that created it.
 It begins by grouping by all messages, and finds which accounts have shared identical messages within the dataset.
 It then applies a basic agglomerative clustering algorithm to group the accounts into clusters that are frequently sharing the same messages.

 The clustering loops through the list of all accounts, normally sorted in reverse size or popularity, and for each account, searches all existing clusters to see if there is a valid match, given the min_threshold and second_cluster_factor parameters.
 If there is a match, the account is added to the existing cluster.
 If there is not a match, then, if there is enough messages from the account to justify, a new cluster will be created with the account acting as the seed.
+Otherwise the account is discarded.

+At the end, any clusters that are below a size threshold are discarded.

 ## License